 Eric Stephenson, Chief Wellness Officer at Elements Massage®, has been running workshops on creating a drama-free workplace for years.
 Stephenson has worked as both a massage therapist and a massage school instructor and has owned and operated his own consulting company.
 He says that, along the way, he learned a lot about handling and avoiding workplace drama.

-“I noticed,” says Stephenson, “that when the leadership was good at establishing boundaries and communicating expectations, there were fewer negative emotions draining the culture.”
+“I noticed,” said Stephenson in an interview with Spa Executive, “that when the leadership was good at establishing boundaries and communicating expectations, there were fewer negative emotions draining the culture.”

 He has determined some very specific tactics for keeping these negative emotions out of the workplace.